 Oxycodone is a commonly prescribed opioid pain killer used to manage moderate to severe pain.
 While certainly effective at minimizing pain, this drug can be highly addictive and habit-forming.
 This is especially true when a person abuses oxycodone.
 Recent statistics show that 68 percent of the drug overdose deaths involved an opioid such as oxycodone.

 If you or a loved one is unable to stop using oxycodone, seeking treatment can be the best decision you make.
-The Bluffs, located in Ohio, offers a number of treatment programs to help individuals address and overcome an addiction to opioids like oxycodone.
+Vertava Health of Ohio, located in Ohio, offers a number of treatment programs to help individuals address and overcome an addiction to opioids like oxycodone.

 What Is Oxycodone?